 On 6 June 1676, a GAF N-22B Nomad plane crashed while on approach to Kota Kinabalu International Airport (BKI).
 The accident has killed everyone onboard the aircraft, including some prominent public figures in Malaysia as well Sabah.
 It is now popularly known as “Double Six Tragedy”, named after the date of the accident.

 Tun Fuad Stephens, Chief Minister of Sabah at that time was inside the aircraft.
+He has just been appointed as the Sabah Chief Minister for 53 days on that day.
 There were no survivors in the crash.

 10 passengers together with 1 pilot died during the crash.
 Their names are listed below:

 - Captain Ghandi Nathan, pilot and captain of the aircraft

 - Chong Thien Voon, Sabah Works and Communication Minister

 - Datuk Peter Mojuntin, Sabah Minister of Local Government and Housing

 - Dr. Syed Hussin Wafa, Director of State Economic Planning Unit

 - Johari Stephens, trainee pilot with Sabah Flying Club